Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 harassment

 Prohibits operating a drone over private property in a manner that intentionally, knowingly, or recklessly harasses or annoys the owner or occupant.
-Penalties escalate with prior violations.
-Court may prohibit the operator from possessing any drone as part of sentencing.
+Penalties scale with prior offenses.
+Court may prohibit drone possession as condition of probation.

 View source